Food, Land & Water Conference

 Your voice can shape a brighter future for Wisconsin.

 Thanks to all who joined us at the Food, Land & Water Project Conference on October 16-17, 2017 at the Osthoff Resort in Elkhart Lake.
-Attendees had a chance to listen, discuss, build new connections and working relationships, and think about our shared resources in a more systematic and collaborative way.
-There were many lively discussions and participants had the opportunity to:
+We hope you siezed the opportunities to listen, discuss, build new connections and working relationships, and think about our shared resources in a more systematic and collaborative way.

 - Surface Water Quality: The Phosphorus Challenge